 Discussions were held in the Human Rights and Alliance of Civilisations Room, generally home to the Human Rights Council.
 Advocates of the ban hoped the room may encourage discussions to incorporate human rights.
 On day 5, the Director of Reaching Critical Will reported that the US and Russia both objected to texts stating international human rights law should guide continued work.

-To the disappointment of civil society and a majority of states, calls to extend the GGE mandate to negotiations on an “outcome document” were blocked by states with advanced militaries.
+To the disappointment of civil society and a majority of states, calls to pursue future action to address LAWS through diplomatic negotiations on a new treaty were blocked by states with advanced militaries.
 Five states - Australia, Israel, Russia, South Korea, and USA - made clear that they “strongly opposed any work aimed at a new treaty, political declaration, or any other new measures.”
 The meetings were held under the auspices of the Convention on Certain Conventional Weapons (CCW) which operates on a consensus decision-making basis meaning any state or group of states can block progress.
 States will have to make a decision on the way forward at the annual CCW meeting in November.

 The UK in Geneva